Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Introduction

+that is, the point vortex moves along the level curve of $H$.
+If $x_0$ is critical point of $H$, then it is an equilibrium of the Kirchhoff-Routh equation, and the stability of this equilibrium is closely related to $D^2H(x_0)$, the Hessian of $H$ at $x_0$.
+In particular, if $D^2H(x_0)$ is positive definite(or equivalently, $x_0$ is an isolated minimum point and non-degenerate point), then $x_0$ must be stable.
+This can be proved by choosing $H$ as the Liapunov function.
+See \cite{MP2}, Chapter 3 for example.
+In such a way, Theorem \ref{10000} can be interpreted as a desingularized version of the stability for the vortex model. \end{remark}

-In history, the stability of steady Euler flow has been studied by many authors, see for example \cite{A,A2,B3,K,La,Lo,Ta,WP}.
-The first stability result is due to Kelvin in \cite{K}, where he established the linear stability for circular vortex patches in the plane.
-Later Love in \cite{Lo} proved the linear stability of a rotating Kirchhoff elliptical vortex patch.
-Another excellent work is due to Arnold in \cite{A,A2}.
-He proved the nonlinear stability for smooth steady Euler flow which is in fact a nonlinear version of the classical Rayleigh inflection point criterion for linear stability of shear flows in a channel.
-Moreover he asserted in \cite{A3} that a steady flow can be seen as a constrained critical point of the kinetic energy; if this critical point is a non-degenerate extreme, it should be stable.
-Unfortunately, it seems that his method does not apply to vortex patches, since there is strong discontinuity in the vorticity.
+The analysis of stability for steady Euler flows in two dimensions is very important in fluid mechanics and has been studied by many authors in history.
+See for example \cite{A,A2,B3,K,La,Lo,Ta,WP}.
+Here we recall some of the relevant and significant results associated with the stability of planar vortex patches.
+The first stability result is due to Kelvin in \cite{K}, where he established the linear stability for circular vortex patches in the whole plane.
+Later Love \cite{Lo} proved linear stability of a rotating Kirchhoff elliptical vortex patch in the plane.
+Another excellent work is due to Arnold \cite{A,A2}.
+Arnold gave several criteria for nonlinear stability of smooth steady Euler flows in general bounded domains, which can be seen as a nonlinear version of the classical Rayleigh inflection point criterion for linear stability of shear flows in a channel.
+Moreover, he asserted in \cite{A3} in general terms that a steady flow can be seen as a constrained critical point of the kinetic energy; if this critical point is a non-degenerate extreme, then it should be stable.
+Unfortunately, it seems that his method is not easy to apply to prove the nonlinear stability of vortex patches, since there is strong discontinuity for the vorticity.